s-ayitha/Weedl/README.md

 2. **Uproot mechanically, not chemically** Instead of spraying chemicals into the same garden where fruits and vegetables are grown, Weedl uses a double pivot fork to dig into the roots of a weed and lever it out.

-## Journaling/Devlogs

-I made this project with Hack Club Stardance.
-You can look at this project [here](https://stardance.hackclub.com/projects/14197).

 ---
 ## How it works